alf45tar/DD-WRT-TimeMachine/README.md

         ![Samba](images/Services-NAS.jpg)

-6. Connect to Your Router via Terminal
+5. Connect to your router via Terminal

    On macOS open a Terminal and run:
    ```